Updated on 21 May 2015.

 Yes, though this rule really only makes a practical difference for the elderly and people who are terminally or seriously ill.
 That is, any gift given more than seven years before your death is automatically exempt from Inheritance Tax.
 In addition, any gift given between three and seven years before your death will be liable for Inheritance Tax at a reduced rate - this is known as 'Taper Relief'.

-This depends on the value of the gift, and there are two possible scenarios:
+If a gift is given less than seven years before the death of the 'giver', the tax depends on the value of the gift, and there are two possible scenarios:

 Remember that these rules only apply to gifts not covered by the exemptions already described above.